About Our Work

 -

 Somatic work is all about tuning into the body as a source of insight, healing, and regulation.
-In the therapy space, this can take many gentle and collaborative forms—always guided by your comfort and readiness.
+In the therapy space, this can take many gentle and collaborative forms and is always guided by your comfort and readiness.

 Somatic interventions may include: